3lessar/Collectd-mod-routeros-in-LuCi/README.md

 ```
 /etc/init.d/collectd restart
 ```
-13-Graph are now avelable in graph page in interface tab.
+13-Graph are now avelable on graph page on interface tab.

 14-You are Done.

-Ps: Special thanks to "Hannu Nyman" (<hannu.nyman@iki.fi>) for helpful hints which put me in right path.
+Ps: Special thanks to "Hannu Nyman" (<hannu.nyman@iki.fi>) from collcted team, for helpful hints which put me in the right path.